Dental Implants Lakewood

 Dental Implant Surgery

 The images taken during your consultation are used to pinpoint the exact location for the placement of your posts.
 To insert them into your jawbone, you must undergo a surgical procedure.
 Sedation or anesthesia is used to ensure your comfort as your oral surgeon opens your gum tissue to expose your jawbone.
 A small hole is drilled into it for each implant post to be placed.
-Your gum tissue is sutured closed and the healing process begins.
+Your gum tissue is sutured closed, and the healing process begins.

-Dental Implant Osseointegration/Abutment
+Dental Implant Osseointegration/ Abutment

-The implant posts act as new tooth roots, which stimulates your jaw to encourage bone growth.
+The implant posts act as new tooth roots, which stimulate your jaw to encourage bone growth.
 Over the next several weeks, your jawbone fuses to the posts through a process called osseointegration.
 The new growth preserves your bone density while also allowing your dental implants to potentially remain in place forever with the right aftercare.
 After you have healed, your restorations will have the stable foundation they need to function like natural teeth.
-Before Dr. Vinnie can place your restorations, abutments are connected to the posts.
+Before we can place your restorations, abutments are connected to the posts.

 Delivery of Dental Implant Restorations